ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 Notes:

-1. After setting up the required infrastructure (subnets, security groups with rules, VSIs) on the cloud, the admin (DevOps) connects (SSH) to the VSI using the private SSH key and installs the microservice software and verifies it is working.
+1. The infrastructure (vpc, subnets, security groups with rules, network ACL and VSIs) are set up using a provided script
-2. A VSI with associated floating IP address will be provisioned to hold the open source VPN Gateway.
-Note the public IP address.
+2. The Cloud Object Storage, COS, instance used by the microservice will be provisioned
-3. A VPC/VPN Gateway is provisioned, note the public IP address.
+3. A VPC/VPN Gateway is provisioned
-4. Configure both the VPC/VPN Gateway and open source VPN Gateway connections with each others public ip addresses.
+4. The VSI, vpns2s-onprem-vsi, will be provisioned with the Strongswan open source ipsec gateway software
-5. Verify connectivity through the VPN gateways by accessing the microservice directly through the VPN site-to-site connection.
+5. The VSI, vpns2s-cloud-vsi, will be provisioned with the microservice software

 ## Before you begin
 {: #prereqs}